ruchidumbre/EmployeeManagment-demo/README.md

 # EmployeeManagment-demo
 This is an open-source Employee Management System .
-Auther: Ruchi Dumbre
+Author: Ruchi Dumbre